 When Robin Thicke’s hit song “Blurred Lines” first came out, it was instantly familiar to any fans of Marvin Gaye, and especially fans of the late singer’s 1977 hit “Got to Give it Up.”
 It was so similar that we assumed it was because Pharrell Williams, the producer on “Blurred Lines,” had simply sampled Gaye.

-Imitation is the biggest form of flattery, and in pop music, sometimes that “flattery” is more akin to “plagiarism” (semantics!).
-Click through the gallery above and travel through 40-some years of music rips, some of which have ended amicably, some that haven’t and one that's too soon to tell.
+Of course, imitation is the sincerest form of flattery, and in pop music, sometimes that “flattery” is more akin to “plagiarism” (semantics!).
+Open the gallery and travel through 40-some years of music rips, some of which have ended amicably, and some that haven’t.

 Your favourite, er, tribute not in the gallery?
 Let us know in the comments.